mrismanaziz/Reforestation/README.md

-## How do you find Will Smith in the snow?
-Look for fresh prints.
+## Have you heard about corduroy pillows?
+They're making headlines!